What to Do After an Accident Injury

 On Private Property

 If you visit someone’s home or other property socially, or if the owner invites you to do work of some sort on the property, the law terms you a “licensee.”
 The property owner owes you no specific guarantee of safety on the property, unlike businesses open to the public.
 However, the owner must either make conditions safe or warn you if conditions exist that pose a danger (uneven flooring, exposed wires, holes in the ground, etc.) What should you do if you are injured?
 Here, too, your first priority should be your health and safety.
 If you need emergency medical attention, call 911.
 Beyond that, notify the property owner, take pictures of the area that injured you, and take pictures of your injury as well.
 If the owner has not invited you on the property (either explicitly or implicitly), you’re a trespasser by law.
 Yes, this is true even if you’re doing something inoffensive, such as taking a shortcut over a corner of a neighbor’s lawn.
 Property owners are generally not required by law to warn trespassers of dangerous conditions, and in this case, you may possess no recourse if you’re injured.

 Texas law does has an exception to the trespassing category, however.
 Features that may tempt children to trespass on private property are termed “attractive nuisances.”
 Examples include swimming pools, decks with fire pits, croquet pitches, and so on—anything that may pose a danger to young children.
 The law requires property owners to make attractive nuisances safe from children, by installing barriers, such as a gate, fence, or similar barrier.
 If your child is injured by an attractive nuisance, take them to an emergency room or doctor immediately.
 Take pictures of all injuries.
 If the injury isn’t severe, take time to take photograph the attractive nuisance, including any open barriers (or pictures that make the absence of barriers clear).
 Contact a lawyer in cases like this, because cases involving the attractive nuisance law are complicated.

 If You’re Injured on a Construction Job Site…

 Construction sites are full of dangers and hazards.
 Workers may fall from a site, suffer electrocution, be struck by falling objections, or wind up caught between two places and placed in a dangerous vise.
-These four types of accidents are known as the Fatal Four.
+These four types of accidents are known as the Fatal Four

 .
 In many states, companies are obligated to carry worker’s compensation coverage.
 In Texas, however, the law leaves the decision about whether or not to carry worker’s compensation up to each company.
 Worker’s compensation is an insurance system that pays for medical care and a certain percentage of wages if workers suffer on-the-job injuries.
 Worker’s compensation also offers disability benefits if the injury renders the worker unable to perform his or her job functions any longer.
 If you are injured, seek medical attention immediately.
 However, it is also crucially important to contact a worker’s compensation attorney.
 Workers’ compensation rules and regulations are extremely complicated, with multiple requirements about when and how to report the accident

 can also see if any of these third parties—companies other than your employer—contributed to your injury.
 If so, your lawyer may file a claim against them, which could result in you recovering more damages than the workers’ comp system would allow.
 In all these types of injury-causing accidents, keep detailed records of medical visits, diagnoses, treatment recommendations, and how you followed the recommendations.
 If you require more information, contact

 a personal injury lawyer today.